DaniloPa8/Scrapper/README.md

 # Additional Features or Improvements

 In addition to the core scraping functionality, the following features were implemented:
+Pupetteer stealth module: A helper module to enhance robot-prevention capabalities.
 Random Mouse Movements: Simulated human-like mouse movements to mimic natural browsing behavior.
 Dynamic Form Filling: Automated filling of shipping forms with randomized data for checkout simulations.
 Headless Browser Stealth Mode: Enabled stealth mode to prevent detection by websites and bypass anti-bot measures.

 # Final word

 This README provides an overview of the project, setup instructions, assumptions made during development, challenges faced, and additional features implemented.
-Adjustments can be made as necessary based on specific project requirements and enhancements.
+Further adjustments can be made as necessary based on specific project requirements and enhancements.